erfunm/diffusion-to-svg-pipeline/README.md

 ## Colab
 Use the badge above (update `<YOUR_USER>/<YOUR_REPO>` after pushing).
 The notebook runs the local pipeline with the YAML config.

-## License
-Add a license (MIT or Apache-2.0 recommended) before publishing.

 ---
 **Next steps I can do for you**